All Episodes

 This is a thing where people will go, yeah, you know what?

-Like that's weird.
+Like, that's weird.

 Yeah.

-Well, people are very reluctant in the conservative space, and I've been fortunate enough to develop friendships with with some conservative influencers over the time that I've been doing this podcast.
+And I've been fortunate enough to develop friendships with some conservative influences over the time that I've been doing this podcast.

-And so, in confidence, you know, they'll they'll express to me disappointments that they may have had in Trump that they wouldn't really espouse on social media, just they don't want to lose followers or whatever.
+And so, in confidence, you know, they'll express to me disappointments that they may have had in Trump that they wouldn't really espouse on social media, just they don't want to lose followers or whatever.

 And one of the criticisms that I've heard was actually from Jack Maxey when he was on my podcast.

-And he said it live.
+He said it live.

 He was basically like, look, he was president when all of this election stuff happened.